 The Foundation accounts for its investments at fair value.
 Certain money market investments and nonnegotiable certificates of deposit with redemption terms that do not consider market rates are carried at cost, which approximates fair value.
-Donated financial instrument assets are recorded at average fair market value at the date of donation.
+Contributed investments are recorded at fair value at the date of donation.
 Investment income or loss and unrealized gains or losses are included in the Statement of Activities as increases or decreases in net assets without donor restrictions, unless the income or loss is restricted by a donor.
 Investment return is reported net of external and direct internal investment expenses.

-In-kind contributions
+In-Kind Contributions

 The Foundation records various types of in-kind support including contributed services and gifts such as equipment, books, publications and auction items.
 Contributed services are recognized if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-Contributions of tangible assets are recognized at fair market value when received.
+Contributions of tangible assets are recognized at fair value when received.
 The contributed services the Foundation received from SIUE are described in Note 10.